HL7/crmi-ig/input/pages/using-cql.md

 {: #conformance-requirement-4-1}
   1. Any CQL library used by a FHIR artifact SHALL contain a library declaration.
   2. The library identifier SHALL be a valid un-quoted identifier and SHALL NOT contain underscores
-  3. The library declaration SHOULD specify a version.
-  4. The library version SHOULD follow the convention :
-       < major >.< minor >.< patch >

 #### Library Versioning
 {: #library-versioning}